|About the Conference|

 Bridge over San Antonio River

-The meeting will feature eight plenary speakers who will give survey lectures on topics of special current interest.
-The conference topics include:
+The meeting will feature seven plenary speakers who will give one-hour survey lectures on topics of special current interest.
+The conference will also provide a forum for the awarding of the Seventh Vasil A. Popov Prize in Approximation Theory, with the winner also presenting a lecture.

 We invite you to contribute a talk or a poster in any of the above area.

-The anticipated duration of contributed talks is 20 minutes.
+The anticipated duration of contributed talks is 15 minutes (plus 5 minutes for questions).

 To learn more about the conference, please explore the links in the menu on the left.